 Getting into college, beginning career training, or starting a new job can be challenging.
 But even the most difficult barriers can be overcome with the right information.
 Supported by the Tennessee Department of Education and the Boling Center for Developmental Disabilities, Center staff can assist students, teachers and school systems with these challenges by providing:

-- On-site Technical assistance with review and recommendations regarding IEPs
+- On-site or remote technical assistance with review and recommendations regarding IEPs

 - Other Transition assistance targeted to the needs of individual schools

 The Center conducts training and technical assistance in delivering a self-determination and career planning curriculum to school personnel who are interested in empowering students at the point of transition from school to adult life.